piyushsarraf/Xmeme/README.md

 Its a Website where u can post your memes and with name and caption

-Here there are following folders and their dedcription
+Here there are following folders and their description
 * Dist:
     Similar to public folder, where we store index.html files
 * img: